relnod/dotm/README.md

 Available Commands:
-  add         Add a new/existing file to the profile config      Prints information about a profile fix         Tries to fix the configuration file help        Help about any command init        Initialize a new dotfile profile from the given path.
+  add         Add a new/existing file to the profile config      Sets/Gets values from the configuration file. fix         Tries to fix the configuration file help        Help about any command init        Initialize a new dotfile profile from the given path.